tin-/adr1000/tc_setup.md

 Total number of devices evaluated in this test:

-* References with ADR1000AHZ manufactured with date code 39 week 2018, 4 units
+* Reference with ADR1000AHZ production devices, 8 units
-* References with LTZ1000ACH#PBF production devices - 2 units
+* Reference with LTZ1000ACH#PBF production devices - 4 units
-* xDevs.com QVR device with four LTZ1000ACH averaged with passive resistor network - 1 unit
+* Reference with LTZ1000CH#PBF production devices - 1 units

 Temperature is a large factor and possible measurement error contributor of the laboratory instrument.
 Amplitude of temperature-related output change determines temperature coefficient and depends on many design features, such as materials, power distribution, physical layout and electrical circuit design.
 Minimizing temperature coefficient can be achieved by using material junctions with low parasitic EMF, careful thermal design with optimized uniformity and active heating/cooling stabilization.